-The NWMO Board of Directors is responsible for oversight of our organization and for taking a leadership role in the development of our strategic direction.
+The NWMO Board of Directors is responsible for the oversight of our organization and for taking a leadership role in the development of our strategic direction.
 Its members have the skills and experience needed to oversee the managerial, financial and operational activities associated with the long-term management of used nuclear fuel.

-Picture of Glenn
+A photo of Glenn Jagger

 Glenn Jager

-• Chair
+Chair

 Glenn Jager is the retired President of Nuclear and Chief Nuclear Officer at Ontario Power Generation (OPG).
-In this role, Mr. Jager was accountable for all OPG’s nuclear operations, including generation, waste sites, major projects, and new nuclear development.
-He was also President and CEO of Canadian Nuclear Partners, a wholly owned subsidiary of OPG providing services to the energy sector in Canada and internationally.
-He served as Chair and Director on the board of the Canadian Nuclear Association from 2016 to 2018, and was seconded for two years to the World Association of Nuclear Operators in Atlanta as a Team Manager in Plant Evaluations.
+In this role, Mr. Jager was accountable for all OPG’s nuclear operations, including generation, waste sites, major projects and new nuclear development.
+He was also President and CEO of Canadian Nuclear Partners, a wholly owned subsidiary of OPG, providing services to the energy sector in Canada and internationally.
+He served as chair and director on the board of the Canadian Nuclear Association from 2016 to 2018 and was seconded for two years to the World Association of Nuclear Operators in Atlanta as a team manager in plant evaluations.
 Mr. Jager is a member of the Professional Engineers of Ontario and a graduate of the University of Western Ontario with a Bachelor of Engineering Science in Electrical Engineering.

-Photograph of Laurie Swami
+A photo of Laurie Swami

 Laurie Swami

-• President and CEO
+President and CEO, NWMO

+She holds a Bachelor of Science in Engineering Chemistry from Queen's University and a Master of Business Administration from the Schulich School of Business.
 She is an ardent supporter of and advocate for the advancement of women to leadership positions.
 In recognition of this contribution, she received the Women in Nuclear Canada Leadership Award in 2016.

 Jason Nouwens